Chemo-Dynamical Evolution of Galaxies: Chemodynamical evolution of galaxies

 \subsection{Various big simulations}

 There are various large volume simulations available but the input physics is very different, which can summarised as follows.
 The differences in modelling of sub-galactic physics largely affects the predicted galaxy properties, and the parameters must be calibrated using galaxy scaling relations (e.g., Figure \ref{fig:csf}) and internal structures (e.g., Figure \ref{fig:kin}) at $z=0$, before predicting observables at higher-redshifts using the simulation outputs.
-Figure \ref{fig:csfr} shows a comparison of some of these simulation to our simulation (Kobayashi \& Taylor, in prep.).
+Figure \ref{fig:csfr} shows a comparison of some of these simulation to our simulation, which is run by a Gadget-3 based code (\citealt{tay14}; Kobayashi \& Taylor, in prep.).
 See also \citet{wang19} for the discussion on the black hole seed mass.

 {\it EAGLE} \citep{sch15} -- Star formation is calculated with a metallicity and temperature dependent density threshold ($n_{\rm H}^*(Z)=0.1\left(\frac{Z}{0.002}\right)^{-0.64}$ cm$^{-3}$ and $T<10^{4.4}$K).
-Star particle mass is determined from a pressure law, obtained from the the observed Kennicutt-Schmidt, with two free parameters ($A$ and $n$).
+Star particle mass is determined from a pressure law, obtained from the observed Kennicutt-Schmidt, with two free parameters ($A$ and $n$).
 A Chabrier IMF is adopted.
-Stochastic feedback from \citet{dal12} assumed.
+Stochastic feedback from \citet{dal12} is assumed.
 SMBHs are grown from the seeds of $10^5M_\odot$, and the AGN feedback is thermal, independent of metallicity.
 The SN Ia rate decays exponential with a timescale of $\tau=2$ Gyr, with a fixed normalization $\nu$.
 The simulation box size is up to 100 Mpc$^3$, which has $1.81\times10^6M_\odot$ and 0.7 kpc resolution for gas.

 {\it IllustrisTNG} \citep{pillepich18a} -- It is run with a magneto-hydrodynamic code \citep{pakmor11}.
 Star formation and pressurization of the multi-phase are treated following \citet{spr03}, which includes a density threshold $n_{\rm H}\simeq0.1$ cm$^{-3}$.
 A Chabrier IMF is adopted.
 Isotropic, kinetic (wind) feedback from \citet{spr03} is assumed (instead of bipolar winds in Illustris).
 SMBHs are grown from the seeds of $8\times10^5M_\odot$, and kinetic wind is assumed for AGN feedback in the case of low accretion rates as in \citet{weinberger17}.
 SN Ia rate is calculated with a ``simple DTD'' ($-1$ slope?) with a constant normalization $N_0$.
 The simulation box size is up to 302.6 Mpc$^3$, but a 110.7 Mpc$^3$ run has $1.4\times10^6M_\odot$ and 0.19 kpc resolution for gas.